d-pac/comparative-selection/README.md

 The algorithm accepts a queue (Array) of items, then:

 1. pseudo-randomizes the queue order
-1. sorts the queue by `comparedNum`
+1. sorts the queue by `compared.length`
 1. retains the first item as 'selected'
 1. retains the next valid item as 'opponent':
     * either, the next item in the (shuffled) queue when 'selected' has no previous comparisons.